 Your web server can have cache capabilities.
 For example, our servers run Litespeed.
 We have a cache component on the server itself that works hand-in-glove with the Litespeed plugin on our websites.

-For sites that we host, we like to utilize the Litespeed plugin because it utilizes the cache feature on the server.
-It’s not super geeky, and besides, we do all the setup.
-But, if you want to venture out on your own, WP Rocket is well worth its money.
+A great, easy to use cache plugin is WP Rocket, well worth its money.
 There is no geek, only simple on-off buttons.
 And, it works very well with the Imagify image optimization plugin we talked about above.
 WPMUDEV also has a great cache plugin – Hummingbird.
 Here’s an article from them that explains what it can do.
 They’re a great company with great products, and well worth the investment for a great cache plugin.

 Defining the “Geek” of caching